-- Involuntarily displaced; - Currently living in substandard housing (including homeless families); - Currently paying more than fifty- percent (50%) of their income for rent and utilities ("Rent Burden"); - A veteran with a discharge status other than dishonorable; - Disabled family member between the ages of 18 and 62 years old.
+- Involuntarily displaced; - Currently living in substandard housing (including homeless families); - Currently paying more than fifty- percent (50%) of their income for rent and utilities ("Rent Burden"); - A veteran with a discharge status other than dishonorable.

 Descriptions of these Preferences and their "definitional elements" (or sub-categories) follow.